Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 Kyoya nodded dismissively.

 Their second meeting was coincidence, and yet, not really.
 Haruhi was going home from work when it started to rain.
 She forgot her umbrella and there was no one left in the office for her to ask for a lift.
 And so she stayed under a nearby marquee, thinking that at least, there wasn't any thunder, and for that she was grateful.
-She glanced at her watch frowning, just as her stomach gave a loud rumble.
+She glanced at her watch frowning, just as her stomach let out a loud rumble.

 She was just deciding to run under the rain when a sleek, black car stopped in front of her marquee.
 The window rolled down.